sitture/env-config/README.md

 ### `KeePass` Database Entries

-If you have secret password which cannot be stored as plain text within project repository, you can store them into a password-protected [KeePass](https://keepass.info/) database file.
+If you have secret passwords which cannot be stored as plain text within project repository, you can store them into a password-protected [KeePass](https://keepass.info/) database file.

 1. create a keepass database file, add to your resources folder. i.e. `src/main/resources` or `src/test/resources`.